meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-02-16-sgRNA-2-sites.md

 ---
-Layout: post
+layout: post
-Title: Picking sgRNA Site, and Designing sgRNA Primers and Cas9 Digest Primers
+title: Picking sgRNA Site, and Designing sgRNA Primers and Cas9 Digest Primers
 ---

 ## Picking 2 DiNV Regions for CRISPR Sites, Picking 2 sgRNAs From Each